ATOS-VIRTUAL-CARE/vcs-realtime-sdk-ios-demo/README.md

 ### More Information

-Where to find more information about the VCS Realtime SDKs and APIs.
+Where to find more information about the VCS Realtime s and APIs.

 * For more information on the VCS SDK family, see the [VCS realtime SDK page](https://sdk.virtualcareservices.net/)
 * For more information on the VCS iOS SDK, see the [guide for iOS realtime SDK](https://sdk.virtualcareservices.net/sdks/ios)